 Because PTLD often presents in a nonspecific way in clinically unsuspected patients, it is a major challenge to diagnose PTLD at an early stage.
-Keeping in mind that PTLD often presents at extranodal sites, including the allograft and digestive tract, there may be early signs and symptoms that should at least include PTLD in the differential diagnosis.
-Conventional diagnostic methods to visualize PTLD include ultrasound, endoscopy, magnetic resonance imaging, and computed tomography scanning.
-Fluorodeoxyglucose-positron emission tomography (FDG-PET) scanning has been increasingly used as an important tool in the visualization of malignant lymphoma, especially for the extranodal localizations and post-treatment evaluation, and has shown to be superior over conventional diagnostic methods to differentiate residual masses as a result of vital tumour or scar tissue.
-The definitive diagnosis is established by biopsy of the affected organ, i.e. histopathological analysis of the bioptates.
-The World Health Organization classification of PTLD into four main categories is most commonly used [7, 8, 9].
+Keeping in mind that PTLD often presents at extranodal sites, including the allograft and digestive tract, there may be early signs and symptoms that should at list include PTLD in the differential diagnosis.
+Conventional diagnostic methods to visualize PTLD include ultrasound, endoscopy, magnetic resonance imaging and CT scanning.
+FDG-PET scanning has been increasingly used as an important tool in the visualization of malignant lymphoma, especially for the extranodal localizations and post-treatment evaluation, and has shown to be superior over conventional diagnostic methods to differentiate residual masses as a result of vital tumour or scar tissue.
+Definitive diagnosis is established by biopsy of the affected organ, i.e. histopathological analysis of the bioptates.
+The World Health Organization classification of PTLD into four main categories is most commonly used [7-9].

 The cornerstone of successful treatment of PTLD is the reduction or withdrawal of immunosuppression, independent of histology, which inherently carries the risk of allograft dysfunction or loss.
-This reversibility, partial or complete, with the reduction of immunosuppression, differentiates PTLD from the lymphoproliferative disorders observed in patients who are immunocompetent.
-If pathological changes persist after the therapy, monoclonal antibodies, rituximab (particularly in CD20-positive PTLD in various settings), as well as conventional cytotoxic chemotherapy, such is CHOP (cyclophosphamide, doxorubicin, vincristine, prednisone) are introduced.
-Monoclonal antibodies play an important role in the management of PTLD because of their low immunosuppressive properties, targeting of lymphocytes, and potential activation of the immune system.
-Rituximab is a chimeric anti-CD20 immunoglobulin G monoclonal antibody.
+This reversibility, partial or complete, with reduction of immunosuppression, differentiates PTLD from the lymphoproliferative disorders observed in patients who are immunocompetent.
+If pathological changes persist after the therapy, monoclonal antibodies, rituximab (particularly in CD20-positive PTLD in various settings), as well as conventional cytotoxic chemotherapy, such is CHOP (cyclophosphamide, adriamycin, vincristin, prednisone) are introduced.
+Monoclonal antibodies play an important role in the management of PTLD because of their low immunosuppressive properties, targeting of lymphocyte and potential activation of the immune system.
+Rituximab is a chimeric anti-CD20 IgG monoclonal antibody.
 It has three potential mechanisms of action including apoptosis, complement activation, and antibody-dependent cell-mediated cytotoxicity [1].
 It is effective for CD20-positive PTLD in various settings.
-It has been frequently applied and is now widely regarded as the first-line treatment.
-Chemotherapy is reserved for patients in whom other treatment options have failed or when PTLD is CD20 negative [8, 10].
+It has been frequently applied and is now widely regarded as first line treatment.
+Chemotherapy is reserved for patients in whom other treatment options have failed or when PTLD is CD20 negative [8,10].

 Furthermore, antiviral drugs, such as acyclovir or ganciclovir, are administered.
-Generally, the mortality rate for PTLD is high and has been estimated at about 60% after solid organ transplants and 80% after the bone marrow transplantation [1, 11].
+Generally, the mortality rate for PTLD is high and has been estimated at about 60% after solid organ transplants and 80% after the bone marrow transplantation [1,11].